White Sands National Park

 Interdune Boardwalk Trail

 We are now driving back the way we came down Dunes Drive.
 We park in the parking area for the Interdune Boardwalk.
 Though this short boardwalk trail is only 0.4 miles, Becky decides she doesn’t want to do it.
-So Paul and our daughter walk down the trail.
-There are interpretive signs along the boardwalk and it ends.
-Many people are leaving the boardwalk at the end to continue on.
+So our daughter and I walk down the trail.
+There are interpretive signs along the boardwalk until the end.
+Where many people are exiting the boardwalk to continue on.
 However, we stay on the boardwalk to return the same way we started.
 Becky didn’t miss much.
 This seems like a nice trail for those who are mobility impaired, but doesn’t offer good views.
 So, we leave and head to the Playa Trail near the end.

 Playa Trail at White Sands National Park

 The Playa Trail is an up and back 1/2 mile trip.
-No one wants to do the trail except Paul so he starts hiking.
+No one wants to do the trail except me so I start hiking.
 The trail sign explains the playa is a barren dry lakebed that changes depending on the weather.
 The lakebed is dry and white, but the remaining trail has a lot of vegetation and very different than the sand dunes.

 View of the mountains from the Playa Trail